Fidelity Strange Correlators for Average Symmetry-Protected Topological Phases: fidelity strange correlators of ASPT and clean SPT

-Assuming the ASPT has a clean limit, we can always obtain a purified clean SPT wavefunction from the mixed density matrix that defines the ASPT state.
-In particular, we can have
+Assuming the ASPT has a clean limit, we can always obtain a purified clean SPT wavefunction from the mixed-state density matrix that defines the ASPT state.
+In particular, in the decorated domain wall basis, we can have

-where the state $|\D\rangle$ is just the quantum state corresponding to the configurations of disorder.
+where the $\theta_\D$ is a Berry phase that should be self-consistently determined using the $F$-move of $A$-defects.
 For an ASPT with a clean limit, this procedure can always be done and the resulting wavefunction is guaranteed to be short-range entangled.
-However, if the ASPT does not have a clean limit, namely an intrinsically ASPT, such purification can be done, but the resulting wavefunction should not be short-range entangled.
+However, if the ASPT does not have a clean limit, namely an intrinsic ASPT, one cannot find a consistent assignment of the Berry phases.
 It is easy to come up with a trivial reference state

-where $|\Phi_\D\rangle$ are just decorating trivial product states on the domain walls.
+where $|\Phi_\D\rangle$ are just decorating trivial product states on the $A$ symmetry defects.